AI connectors and Tealium functions overview

 - You are invoking a large language model for prompt-based inference.

-- Your use case maps to one of the supported providers: OpenAI, Amazon Bedrock, or Google Vertex AI.
+- Your use case maps to one of the supported AI providers.

 - Your prompt uses a consistent template with event or visitor data as input.